GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### I'm convinced that about half of what separates the successful entrepreneurs from the non-successful ones is pure perseverance.
-It is so hard.
+> ### If builders built houses the way programmers built programs, the first woodpecker to come along would destroy civilization.
 >
-> ~ *Steve Jobs*
+> ~ *Gerald Weinberg*

 ---
 ## 🏎 Quick Facts